 Since we’ve already covered this topic extensively, we won’t waste our time repeating ourselves.
 Simply check out our recent blog post to learn more: Dynamic Data: Why Businesses Must Abandon Static Data.

 Key Takeaways about Building the Ultimate Sales Prospect List

 There’s no exact formula to guide you through the process of creating your sales prospect list.
 Instead, sales professionals must understand their customers, their products, and the different channels needed to build a prospect list.
 For more information about sales prospecting, check out one of the following articles:

 - 12 Sales Qualification Questions to Ask Prospects

 - What to do When Prospects Won’t Admit they Need Help

 - Beating A Prospect’s Defense [Infographic]

-Or, contact ZoomInfo to learn more about our leading sales intelligence solutions.
+Or, contact ZoomInfo to learn more about our leading marketing and sales intelligence solutions.
 In addition to our extensive business database, our platform has the ability to automate critical data maintenance processes, alert you to important changes in your data, and deliver timely updates about the contacts and companies you care about most.